nedbat/coveragepy/doc/branch.rst

 Currently, only HTML reports give information about which lines had missing branches.
-Lines that were missing some branches are shown in yellow, with an annotation at the far right of branch destination line numbers that were not exercised.
+Lines that were missing some branches are shown in yellow, with an annotation at the far right showing branch destination line numbers that were not exercised.

 How it works